okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 In particular, user schema discovery allows Okta to support dynamic data from SCIM-enabled apps.
 The discovery process includes importing users into Okta and parsing the imported user objects.

 When an app is provisioned, Okta calls the SCIM server to retrieve a list of resource types.
-Each User object consists of a core schema that's common to all users, and can optionally contain dynamic data.
+Each user object consists of a core schema that's common to all users, and can optionally contain dynamic data.
 Okta defines schemas for two resource types: roles and entitlements.

 You can also create custom schema extensions to support custom attributes for users, roles, and entitlements.
 Okta processes the available resource types and any custom attributes defined through schema extensions, which are added to the user profile for the app.